 One of the essays reprinted in Brandom’s Reason in Philosophy (2009) was “Why Truth Is Not Important in Philosophy”.
-Epistemic conscientiousness and the honesty that I largely equate with it are still important; it is the explanatory and justificatory role of truth that he wants to question.
-For Brandom, inferential goodness explains and justifies claims of truth rather than the other way around.
+Epistemic conscientiousness and the honesty that I largely equate with it are still important; it is the explanatory and justifying role of truth that he wants to question.
+For Brandom, well rounded inferential goodness with regard to meaning explains and justifies claims of truth, rather than the other way around.
 Saying an assertion is true is a lot like just repeating the assertion; it adds no content.
 (See also Interpretation; Foundations?)

 All this seems entirely right to me.
 Though unlike Brandom in Spirit of Trust I do still see a positive role for truth-as-goal, I take this in a Socratic ethical sense that belongs entirely on the side of epistemic conscientiousness, so the difference is not large.
 (See also Inferential Semantics; Normative Pragmatics.)